 The objective is for this community outreach to show how powerful the game of high school basketball has become in order to raise awareness, as well as funds, for cancer research.

-Nike, Skullcandy, Gatorade, Chipotle, Jefferson Hospital, IMG Academy, iSlide, Cathy Gursha Events, Scoutsfocus and PeopleMetrics are among this year’s sponsors.
+Nike, Monster Products, Gatorade, Rock Em Apparel, Jefferson Hospital, Village Trattoria, NY2LA Sports, Cathy Gursha Events, Scoutsfocus and PeopleMetrics are among this year’s sponsors.

-The 5th anniversary of the Classic, as well as the initiation of the 1st annual Winter Classic, takes place on the year of the 10th anniversary of the passing of Mary Kline.
-The 5th Mary Kline Classic will resume in the spring with a date TBD.
+The 5th anniversary of the Classic, as well as the initiation of the 1st annual Winter Classic, both took place on the year of the 10th anniversary of the passing of Mary Kline.